syncfusion-content/flutter-docs/Flutter/datagrid/export-to-pdf.md

 ### Customize cell values while exporting

-The cell value can be customized while exporting to PDF by directly setting the cell value of a cell in `PdfGrid` via the [PdfCell](https://pub.dev/documentation/syncfusion_flutter_datagrid_export/latest/syncfusion_flutter_datagrid_export/DataGridCellPdfExportDetails/pdfCell.html) property available in the argument of `cellExport` callback.
+The cell value can be customized while exporting to PDF by directly setting the cell value of a cell in the `PdfGrid` via the [PdfCell](https://pub.dev/documentation/syncfusion_flutter_datagrid_export/latest/syncfusion_flutter_datagrid_export/DataGridCellPdfExportDetails/pdfCell.html) property available in the argument of the `cellExport` callback.

 {% tabs %}
 {% highlight Dart %}